smXplorer/AlliGator/docs/source/alligator-phasor-plot-panel.rst

 Which quantity is mapped and how it is mapped is defined in the **Phasor Plot** panel of the Settings window described next.

-To hide the phasor ratio overlay in the *Source Image*, simply refresh the *Source Image*.
+To hide the phasor ratio overlay in the *Source Image*, simply clear the *Source Image* overlay using the *Eraser* button above the *Source Image*.
+Note that this butoon's action can be fine-tuned by right-clicking on it and selecting which part of the overlay will be erased.

 ..
 Note:: Highlighting ROIs defined in the Phasor Plot in the Source Image doesn't work when the Phasor Ratio Map is shown.